Towards Black-Box Membership Inference Attack for Diffusion Models: Experiments

 \subsection{Ablation Studies}

 \secvsbelow

 In this section, we alter some experimental parameters to test the robustness of our algorithm.
+We primarily focus on the ablation study of DDIM and Diffusion Transformer, while the ablation study related to Stable Diffusion is provided in Appendix~\ref{app:more}.

-\paravs \paragraph{The Impact of Average Numbers} We use different average numbers $n$ and test the influence on the results.
-The results are shown in Figure~\ref{fig:average}.
-We observe that in the DDIM setup, due to the smaller image size in the dataset (32x32), there is a certain variance in the images obtained from each reconstruction.
-Averaging the images from multiple independent samples as the output $\hat{x}$ can further improve accuracy.
-In the stable diffusion setup, since the image size in the dataset is larger (512x512), the reconstructed images are more stable and not influenced by perturbations at specific coordinates.
-Therefore, averaging multiple images is not necessary.
-The figures of ASR are also plotted in Appendix~\ref{app:more}.
+\paravs \paragraph{The Impact of Average Numbers} We test the effect of using different averaging numbers $n$ on the results, as shown in Figure~\ref{fig:average}.
+It can be observed that averaging the images from multiple independent samples to generate the output $\hat{x}$ further improves accuracy.
+This observation validates the algorithm design intuition discussed in Section~\ref{sec:intuition}.
+Additional figures showing the ASR results are presented in Appendix~\ref{app:more}.

 \paravs \paragraph{The Impact of Diffusion Steps} We adjust the diffusion step $t$ to examine its impact on the results.
-The experiments are conducted using the DDIM model trained on CIFAR-10 with diffusion steps for inference, ranging from 10 to 500, and the outcomes are presented in Figure~\ref{fig:noise}.
-Our findings indicate that as long as a moderate step (50-300) is chosen, the attack performance remains excellent, demonstrating that our algorithm is not sensitive to the choice of $t$.
+The experiments are conducted using the DDIM model on CIFAR-10 with diffusion steps for inference.
+The outcomes are presented in Figure~\ref{fig:noise}.
+Our findings indicate that as long as a moderate step is chosen, the attack performance remains excellent, demonstrating that our algorithm is not sensitive to the choice of $t$.
 This further underscores the robustness of our algorithm.
-We also plot the change of diffusion step for other datasets in the Appendix~\ref{app:more}.
+We also plot the change of diffusion step for other diffusion models and datasets in the Appendix~\ref{app:more}.

-\paravs \paragraph{The Impact of Sampling Intervals} In DDIM and the internal structure of Stable Diffusion, the model use a set of steps denoted by $\tau_1, \tau_2, \ldots, \tau_T$.
-It samples at each of these steps to create the image.
+\paravs \paragraph{The Impact of Sampling Intervals} In DDIM and Diffusion Transformer, the model uses a set of steps denoted by $\tau_1, \tau_2, \ldots, \tau_T$.
+It samples each of these steps to create the image.
 The spacing between these steps is referred to as the sampling interval.
 We change the sampling interval $k$ and check the influence on the results.
-As shown in Figure~\ref{fig:ddim}, we adjust this parameter for attacks on both DDIM and stable diffusion.
-We find that our method achieve high AUC values across different sampling intervals, demonstrating that our detection capabilities are not significantly limited by this parameter.
-Additionally, in Appendix~\ref{app:more}, we plot the effect of different sampling interval on ASR and find that the impact is minimal.
+As shown in Figure~\ref{fig:ddim}, we adjust this parameter for attacks on both DDIM and Diffusion Transformer.
+We find that our method achieves high AUC values across different sampling intervals, demonstrating that our detection capabilities are not significantly limited by this parameter.
+Additionally, in Appendix~\ref{app:more}, we plot the effect of different sampling intervals on ASR and find that the impact is minimal.

 \secvsabove